United States : Safety by City

 Be careful when driving along Gulf Beach Highway; the narrow road, with chronic speeders and blind corners, claims a half-dozen lives a year.

-The city is in a tropical climate and summer it is quite hot.
+The city is in a tropical climate and in summer it is quite hot.

 Keep this in mind during your trip and carry enough drinking water and sunscreens with you.